widdix/aws-cf-templates/vpc/README.md

 ## NAT Gateway

-Use the `vpc-nat-gateway.json` template to create a NAT Gateway that forwards HTTP, HTTPS and NTP traffic from private subnets to the Internet.
+Use the `vpc-nat-gateway.json` template to create a NAT Gateway that forwards all traffic from private subnets to the Internet.

 ### Architecture